taheeraahmed/Classification-model/README.md

 # Classification-model with deep learning

 In this project I will use a dataset from Kaggle.
-The goal is to predict the survival rate of patients with heart failure from certain factors like age, anemia, diabetes..
+The goal is to predict the survival rate of patients with heart failure from certain factors like age, anemia, diabetes and so on.

 Cardiovascular diseases are the #1 cause of death globally, and it takes 17.9 million lives each year.
 This accounts for 31% percent of all deaths world wide!